To the House of Freaks

 Also compare Come to Gawk, which comes up frequently in works about freak shows, as well as the Point-and-Laugh Show, which is the TV version of this trope.
 The Barnum is likely to be running these shows.
 Not to be confused with Sideshow Bob of The Simpsons infamy, who's freaky in a different way.

 - Mr. Arashi's Amazing Freak Show features a plot that revolves around a young girl who must become part of a freakshow after particularly terrible circumstances.

-- In Spider-Man: Noir, Norman Osborn recruited his inner circle from the circus including Adrian Toomes also known as The Vulture who was a freak before gaining a taste for human flesh.
+- In Spider-Man Noir, Norman Osborn recruited his inner circle from the circus, including Adrian Toomes/the Vulture, who was a freak before gaining a taste for human flesh.
 Norman himself was also a circus freak born with a rare disease that gave him scaly skin.

-- X-Men villain the Blob started out this way.
+- The Blob started out this way.
 His act consisted of a dozen men trying to budge him without success, and then a marksman using a rifle with live ammo on him.
-While he had never considered himself anything more than "an extra strong freak", the revelation that he was a mutant made his ego get the best of him, turning him into the villain he is now.
+While he had never considered himself anything more than "an extra-strong freak", the revelation that he was a mutant made his ego get the best of him, turning him into the villain he is now.

-- X-Men hero Nightcrawler started out as an circus acrobat, but left when a new owner decided he'd be a better draw in the freakshow.
+- Nightcrawler started out as a circus acrobat but left when a new owner decided he'd be a better draw in the freakshow.

 - The French comic Grimion Gant De Cuir is about a boy with a Deadly Gaze who runs off with the circus, joining the freakshow which includes a dwarf and a bearded lady.
 He makes friends with them, but accidentally kills the bearded lady and runs away.
 Years later he runs into the dwarf who's sworn revenge and has made a Deal with the Devil to do so.